Sraddha-Agrawal/L2S/README.md

 - **`L2S_pulsed_example.ipynb`**
   - Illustrates the optimization framework when using **pulsed signal protocols** for phase transition control.
   - Similar to the continuous wave example, this notebook walks through an example run.
   - Uses data from `Input_files` for potential energy and polarizability in the equation of motion.

+- ** `Langevin_dynamics/`

+Contains the Langevin dynamics workflow, including source modules in `src/`, the genetic-algorithm driver `run_ga.py`, and job-submission/helper scripts in `python-sub-langevin/`.

+- ** `Displacive_excitation/`

+Contains the notebook workflow for displacive pulsed excitation simulations.

+- ** `3D_PES/`

+Contains the notebook workflow for continuous-wave dynamics on a three-dimensional potential energy surface.
+The local helper module `bi_pes3d_dft.py` is included for constructing the 3D Bi potential energy surface used by the notebook.

 - **`Input_files/`**
   - Contains essential **potential energy** and **polarizability** data, derived from first-principles calculations.